 Homelessness on the West Coast is rising to crisis levels at a time of historic economic growth and prosperity.
 Why?

-KNKX Public Radio and The Seattle Times’ Project Homeless spent one year in a city that’s grappling with homelessness.
+KNKX Public Radio and The Seattle Times’ Project Homeless team spent one year in a city that’s grappling with homelessness.
 What’s it like to live outside for months on end?
 What’s it like when tents come to your neighborhood?
-What new solutions can city leaders find?
+How can one small city solve a huge societal issue?
+This is Outsiders.

 This series started with Jessica.
 We find out what happened to her.